 Vineyard students had the opportunity for a free, special afternoon screening of QUEEN OF KATWE at the Capawock Theater on October 25th, 2016, with the support of the Rotary Club of MV.

 The 11th edition of the annual Martha’s Vineyard International Film Festival was held from September 6th through September 10th, 2016.

 Actress Sharon Stone was present, displaying her Global Citizens Award to the audience.

 US Ambassador to Japan Caroline Kennedy and Peter Grilli of the Japan Society of Boston joined us at the Film Center to help introduce the film and to comment on the May 27 visit by President Obama to Hiroshima’s Peace Park (the first standing US President to visit).

 We celebrated the 40th Anniversary of JAWS by playing the movie at the Capawock and the Strand.
-What better way to pay tribute to “one of the most effective thrillers ever made,” according to Robert Ebert, then watching it in the place where it was created?
+What better way to pay tribute to, according to Roger Ebert, “One of the most effective thrillers ever made” than by watching it on the very Island where it was filmed?

 Mike Haydn played the guitar in the opening beach scene of JAWS and we welcomed him to our 40th anniversary shows.